Sajibsikder4599/assignment-5/readme.md

 2. How do you **create and insert a new element into the DOM**?
 **Answer of  question**

-** first of all declare variable then document.cresteElement("").
-I pass the html tag which i want to create inside of reateElement.
+** first of all declare variable then document.createElement("").
+I pass the html tag which i want to create inside of createElement.

 ## Example: let newDiv = document.createElement("div");